Bachelor of Arts in Sociology Online

 A Leader in Social Mobility

-Ranked #1 among the "Top Performers on Social Mobility" in U.S. News & World Report's Best Colleges Rankings—and the highest-ranked liberal arts college in the report, 2024
+Ranked #1 in “Top Performers on Social Mobility” in U.S. News & World Report’s Regional Colleges in the North Rankings, 2025.

 Request more information